German Traditions in Australia

 Christmas

-Some German speaking communities in Australia today (particularly in the Lutheran churches) hold a Christmas bazaar each year.
+Some German-speaking communities in Australia today (particularly in the Lutheran churches) hold a Christmas bazaar or market each year.
 These bazaars maintain some German traditions, for example Christmas tree decorations, which you can buy at these bazaars.

 [Photo: Christmas bazaar.
 Copyright D Nutting]